Contents

 Power struggles are almost always about one thing: a child’s deep, biological need for a sense of control and autonomy.
 They are tiny humans trying to figure out their place in the world, and they have very little power over their own lives.
 We tell them when to wake, what to eat, where to go, and when to sleep.
 It’s no wonder they dig their heels in over the “wrong” color cup!

-One of the most effective parenting techniques to avoid these struggles is to offer limited, parent-approved choices.
+One of the most effective positive parenting techniques to avoid these struggles is to offer limited, parent-approved choices.
 This gives them that hit of “control” they crave, but in a way that works for you.

 Instead of “Put your shoes on NOW!” (a command that invites defiance), try: “It’s time to go.
 Do you want to wear your red shoes or your blue boots?” (a choice).
 Instead of “You’re brushing your teeth!” try: “Do you want to brush your teeth first, or put your pajamas on first?”